A fan’s guide – the club from early doors to today

 The breakthrough came with the arrival of Friedel Rausch in 1985.
 A UEFA-Cup winning coach with Eintracht Frankfurt, Rausch spend seven years at Lucerne, most notably taking the club to their one and only title in 1989.

-Midfield mastery from Jürgen Mohr and crucial goals from Peter Nadig allowed FCL to level with Grasshopper at the top, before the Zürich side were beaten in front of a record crowd at the Allmend with a single late goal.
+Midfield mastery from Jürgen Mohr and crucial goals from Peter Nadig allowed FCL to level with Grasshopper at the top, before the Zürich side were beaten in front of a record crowd at the Allmend with a late winner.
 Another solitary goal, fittingly from Mohr, saw FCL win the title against Karl-Heinz Rummenigge’s Servette.

 The FCL side the following season, with Danish international John Eriksen and fellow striker Adrian Knup, was, on balance, better – but had to be satisfied with the Swiss Cup, in 1992.